KARAN-D05/High-Performace-Adder-Architectures/README.md

 - Both implementations use no external libraries.
 Every operation is written from scratch.
 The code is short and readable.
 The README is where the learning lives.

-## 🧠 The Hardware Connection
-- A fixed-point multiplier is what lives inside every MAC unit in every TPU, tensor core, and DSP chip.
-Booth's algorithm is how hardware multipliers reduce partial products to cut gate count.
-The carry-lookahead adder is why modern processors can add in 1 cycle instead of 32.
-CORDIC is how hardware computes sin and cos using only shifts and adds, with zero multipliers.
-- Understanding these algorithms in software first means that when the RTL comes, we are not learning the concept and the syntax simultaneously.
-The algorithm is already understood.
-The HDL is just expression.

 ## 📦 Modules

 | # | Algorithm | Where It Lives in Hardware | Status |